imapex-training/rest-api-swagger/README.md

 The next step is to create the controller file in your swagger project that we just pointed our API toward.

-Within your project (`rest-api-swagger`), create a file named `restaurants.js` under the path `api/controllers/`.
+Within your project (`rest-api-swagger`), create a file named (via temimal or your favourite text editor) `restaurants.js` under the path `api/controllers/`.
 This will be our controller file for our API.

 Open our controller file `restaurants.js` in a text editor.